 Communication and Availability: I am happy to answer questions via email (I rarely check my voicemail), but please allow 24-48 hours for a response and check the syllabus and Canvas first!
 I encourage you to visit during my drop-in hours to discuss the course and any issues or questions you have about it.
 If you are having difficulties with the course, please come see me early in the term.

-Course schedule: shows dates, topics, and activity due dates in a table.
-(Subject to change in case of weather problems, etc.)
+Course schedule: Subject to change in case of weather problems, etc.